PHONE NUMBER: (416) 397-2750

 Music

 Music is very important to the students at Beverley.
-Each class receives at least one hour of music a week as an enrichment to daily programming.
-Music allows for active participation by using musical instruments, alternative voice out-put as well as computerized equipment .
-The entire school meets for music assembly every Friday afternoon often featuring guest artists.
+Each class receives daily music programming.
+Music allows for active participation by using musical instruments, alternative voice out-put as well as computerized equipment.
+The entire school often meets for drumming on Thursdays, and there is a music assembly every Friday afternoon often featuring guest artists.

 The Arts